KateMcGuane/unittest-intro/README.md

     4. If the number of even numbers is 0, return False
     5. If the number of even numbers is even, return True

+## Notes
+- When Python runs a file directly, it names it __main__ and any code beneath the if statement will only be run if the name of the file is __main__.
+So when we run the test file it will have the name __main__ and this code won't run.
+But when we run this file it will have the name __main__ and it will run this code.

+### Unittest Notes
+- Unittest requires that our test  filename starts with the word ‘test’,
+followed by an underscore and a  descriptive name of what we’re testing.
+- Does not need installation as it is part of the standard Python library.
+- Adding a pass statement to our class allows us to run the file without specifying the unit test module.
+- Pass statement allows us to run the code error free --> for when you have no code to run but allows it to pass as valid

+## Steps
+- Import the Unittest  module: 'import unittest' to test_file
+- Create test case -- via a class that passes unittest in as an argument
+- Write initial function
+- Import file with code into test_file

+ test for is that  a TypeError is raised if a list is not passed into
+the function when it’s called